 Proper Disposal of Grease and Food Waste

-Avoid pouring grease, fats, oils, and food waste down the Blackwater backing up in kitchen sink.
+Avoid pouring grease, fats, oils, and food waste down the Blackwater backing up in the kitchen sink.
 Instead, collect grease in a container and dispose of it in the trash.
 Scrape food scraps into a compost bin or dispose of them in the garbage.
 Proper waste disposal helps prevent clogs and maintains the smooth water flow in the drainage system.

 Regular Drain Maintenance